jitsedesmet/thesis/README.md

 ## Qualitative study

-The purpose of my thesis is to evaluate methods of performing update queries on distributed, authenticated storage locations using linked data.
 Since no well-established technology exists, a quantitative study is not possible because there is no baseline to compare our solution against.
 Instead, we will [construct user stories](/user-stories) and evaluate whether current technologies satisfy the requirements.

 ## Metrics

 If the qualitative study shows that no existing solution is sufficient, we plan on researching a way to effectively satisfy the requirement of our user stories.
-We can measure performance of our alternative based on how well it satisfies the requirements.
+We can measure the performance of our alternative based on how well it satisfies the requirements.

+The solution we suggest is described in a [solution section](solution/index.md)

 ## Hypotheses